Nosthush Kenjige

-Nosthush Pradeep Kenjige (born March 2, 1991) is an American cricketer who made his debut for the U.S. national side in May 2017 in the 2017 ICC World Cricket League Division Three in Uganda.
+Nosthush Pradeep Kenjige (/ˈnoːstʊʃ prəˈdiːp ˈkendʒɪɡeː/, NOS-toosh KEN-jig-ay; born March 2, 1991) is an American professional cricketer who plays for MI New York of MLC and the United States national cricket team.
 He is a left-handed batsman and left-arm orthodox bowler.

-Career
+Personal life

-Kenjige was born in Auburn, Alabama, where his father worked as an agricultural research at Tuskegee University.
-He and his family moved back to India before he turned one, to Chikkamagaluru District, outside Bengaluru, where his father runs a coffee farm.
-Kenjige played university cricket in Bengaluru.
-He moved back to the U.S. in 2015, first to Virginia and then to New York, where he found worked as a biological technician.
+Kenjige was born in Auburn, Alabama, where his father worked as an agricultural researcher at Tuskegee University.
+He and his family moved to India before he turned one, to Chikkamagaluru District in Karnataka, where his father runs a coffee farm.
+Kenjige studied in The Lawrence School, Lovedale where he represented the school cricket team across different age categories.
+Kenjige played university cricket in Bengaluru representing Dayananda Sagar College of Engineering.
+He moved back to the U.S. in 2015, first to Virginia and then to New York, where he found work as a Biomedical Engineer.